Fall

 • Login to Skyward to check your graduation requirements.
 Check daily to assist in earning high grades.

-• Record and keep track of your credentials ( CTE certifications, awards, volunteer hours, etc) You will need this for your college applications, essays, scholarships, letters of recommendation as a senior.
+• Record and keep track of your credentials (CTE certifications, awards, volunteer hours, etc) You will need this for your college applications, essays, scholarships, letters of recommendation as a senior.
+Use this information to build your resume in Xello.

 • See Ms. Cetin in Room 332 for the Community Service/Work Form Information.

-• Make sure you have taken at least one or currently enrolled in a CTE/DE/AICE/AP course.
+• Make sure you have taken at least one or currently enrolled in a CTE, AICE, Dual Enrollment, or Blueprint for Professional Success course.

 • Login to Skyward daily to check grades and assignments.
 Higher GPA’s qualify for more opportunities.